cmgoffena13/DE-Capstone-Portfolio-1/README.md

 1. Pinging the APIs and storing the JSON in S3 Buckets
 2. Using Snowflake's COPY INTO command to move the JSON files into tables
 ### AWS S3 Bucket
-A way to easily store the API results in their raw form.
+S3 Buckets were a way to easily store the API results in their raw form (mostly raw, I compressed them using gzip for lower cost).
 This allowed me to easily re-trigger integrations and test the snowflake side of things.
 I created two S3 buckets, one for each API, and had each S3 bucket delete any data older than 7 days to save on costs.
 If this was a production pipeline, I would have the data archived after a certain time frame.
 ### Snowflake INTEGRATION
 Snowflake allows integration with AWS using an IAM role so credentials are not stored in a Snowflake STAGE anywhere.
 For more info on creating a Snowflake INTEGRATION with AWS, I would check out this walkthrough article: https://interworks.com/blog/2023/02/14/configuring-storage-integrations-between-snowflake-and-aws-s3/

 ### Snowflake STAGE & COPY INTO
 Snowflake allows the use of STAGEs, external sources, which greatly simplified the use of COPY INTO.
 STAGEs allow easy integration as Snowflake even keeps track of what files have been loaded.
-It was easy to supply it a wildcard and let it go to work, regardless of how far it is behind.
+STAGEs are unique to Snowflake and are marked by the @ symbol.
+It was easy to supply the COPY command a wildcard and let it go to work, regardless of how many files weren't synced.
 I just setup the STAGEs and wrote COPY INTO queries that parse the JSON columns into a table format.
 Example below:
 ```sql
 COPY INTO STOCK_DB.source.market_close_by_day
 FROM (